Last Updated: May 3, 2022

 Franchises must register as such in nearly all states.
 In addition, every state requires franchises to provide detailed income disclosures and franchise offering circulars.
 Combined, these documents are meant to protect franchisees against deceitful franchises.
 It provides financial information that helps potential franchisees know exactly what they’re getting into.

 There are many laws governing the operation of franchises.
 And most were instituted to protect the franchisee.
 And again, these are in addition to your standard employee contracts, taxes, health department regulations, lease agreements, etc.

 Your risk is less, but this is far from guaranteed.
 Most businesses thinking about franchising are doing so because of the strong assurance of success.
 But there are still inherent risks.
 Your brand could be contaminated by an exceptionally poor franchisee.
 A franchise might also open in a location that you could have done so yourself.
 You’re forced to share these profits and take home less revenue per unit sold.

 If you’re thinking about franchising and worried about your POS system being integrated between all locations, not to worry!
-KORONA has great tools for franchising that make transferring data and combined inventory as easy as a few clicks.
-It makes communications between your franchises seamless and keeps you up to date in real-time every day.
+KORONA POS has great software features for franchising that make transferring data and combined inventory as easy as a few clicks.
+It makes communications between your franchisees seamless and keeps you up to date in real-time every day.
 Click the button below to find out more!